 Alternatively, a bank can be your fiador for a fee through a service that’s called Garantia Bancária or some landlords will allow you to pay several months upfront instead (usually 6-12 months).
 A lot will depend on how popular the property is: if the landlord can find another tenant with a fiador, they may opt for that instead.

-Another way around the fiador issue is to use a website like Spotahome or Uniplaces to rent your apartment (these are mainly available in cities like Lisbon and Porto).
+Another way around the fiador issue is to use a website like Flatio to book your apartment (these are mainly available in cities like Lisbon and Porto).
 While you do pay an Airbnb-style booking fee to book an apartment through these sites, a fiador isn’t normally required.